badgers-ua/pet-documents/README.md

 ### [jill:](apps/jill)

-1. Add `environments.ts` file to the root of [jill/src/environments](apps/jill/src/environments) with following structure:
+1. Add `environment.ts` file to the root of [jill/src/environments](apps/jill/src/environments) with following structure:

 ```
 import appVersion from '../app-version';